 We all want good quality stuff, for sure.
 Don’t hastily jump into conclusion just because the glasses look good on you, take some time to examine the frame.
 When you buy glasses, you want to feel the glasses in your hand to check the quality?
 Are they solid or flimsy?
 When you move the arms of the glasses, are there any friction or do they move smoothly?
 How do you feel when you put on the glasses?
 Are they comfortable?
 If you go for a plastic frame, is the plastic durable or does it look like one of those kawaii Hello Kitty frames?
 And if you go for a metal frame, will the coatings wear off or it will be able to withstand prolonged wear and tear?
 Check with your optician to be sure of the quality of the glasses.

 I am sure most of us will do some research before buying anything by reading online reviews.
-Same goes for buying glasses, read up some experience of past users about both the optician and the eyewear that you are buying.
-These information can be easily accessed at the tip of your hand as most business nowadays has a special webpage dedicated for them.
+The same goes for buying glasses, read up some experience of past users about both the optician and the eyewear that you are buying.
+This information can be easily accessed at the tip of your hand as most business nowadays has a special webpage dedicated for them.
 Online reviews shouldn’t be taken at face value as well.
-For example, an optician with a rating of 10 out of 10 isn’t much useful if there are only less than 5 reviews.
+For example, an optician with a rating of 10 out of 10 isn’t much use if there are only fewer than 5 reviews.
 Do be cautious about the credibility of these reviews as well.
 Look for reviews that provide details as opposed to just a few words like “this shop is awesome!”

 So, after you have gotten your new glasses, will that be the end of it?
 The answer is rarely yes.
 What if your glasses are ill-fitted?
 Experiencing headaches wearing the new glasses?
 What if the frames break without any apparent cause?
 All these calls for a good after-sales service.